Septic Landscaping

 Drought Resistance | Drought-resistant plants can be good for your drainfield because they need little water.
 However, some drought-tolerant plants can handle dry spells because of long, wide-spread roots that reach way down where water is present (which would be your drainlines!) and could cause damage.
 If a plant is drought resistant, make sure it still has shallow roots.

 Native Plants | Native plants are accustomed to our climate and require less maintenance.
 They’ll need less watering which will save your drainfield the added stress from extra water.
+If your drainfield is in an area where grass doesn't grow well, you can also stick with the native vegetation so long as there's nothing with deep roots.

 For recommendations on plant types, contact a nursery professional.